 What does it take to become a coach?

 There is no one-size-fits-all answer to this question, as the coaching process is different for everyone.
-However, most life coaching careers start by completing a coaching program or training course.
+However, most life coaching topic ideas and careers start by completing a coaching program or training course.
 Additionally, many coaches have years of experience in their field before becoming a coach.

 What is the difference between life coaching and career coaching?

 The key difference between a corporate life coach versus career empowerment coach is the area of the client's life they are zeroed in on.
 Life coaching firms primarily examine how to help people achieve their personal goals, while career coaching helps people navigate their professional lives.